-- High Asset Under Management (AUM) is an indicator of investors confidence on the fund manager and the fund house.
+- High Asset Under Management (AUM) is an indicator of investors’ confidence in the fund manager and the fund house.
 If the fund has had a glorious past it is more than enough to attract more investors to it.

 AUM wise Top 10 Fund Houses

-Lets observe the trend of ABSL Frontline Equity scheme’s AUM as compared to the average AUM of Large Cap Category.
-And also its AUM growth with the AUM growth of category whether positive or negative in the industry.
+Let’s look at the AUM trajectory of the ABSL Frontline Equity scheme in comparison to the Large Cap Category’s average AUM.
+Also, its AUM growth is correlated with the category’s AUM growth, whether positive or negative in the industry.

-- Above graph shows the rise in AUM of Aditya Birla Sun Life Frontline Equity Fund as compared to the Large Cap funds category average on the Primary Axis (Left axis)
+- On the Primary Axis, the graph above depicts the increase in AUM of Aditya Birla Sun Life Frontline Equity Fund in comparison to the Large Cap funds category average (Left axis)

-- The graph also shows the % growth at which the AUM has changed since Jan-08 when compared with % growth in AUM of Large Cap funds category on Secondary Axis (Right axis).
+- The graph also depicts the percent change in AUM since January 2008 when compared to the percent change in AUM in the Large Cap funds category on the Secondary Axis (Right axis).

-- ABSL Frontline Equity Fund is the largest Large Cap fund in the category.
-It has shown decent growth in AUM until in recent months the growth has been little lower than category average.
-For more detailed analysis of Aditya Birla Sun Life Frontline Equity Fund, Refer : https://mfyadnya.in/
+- The ABSL Frontline Equity Fund is the category’s largest Large Cap fund.
+It has had good AUM growth until recently when it has performed a little slower than the category average.
+Refer to https://mfyadnya.in/ for a more complete review of Aditya Birla Sun Life Frontline Equity Fund.

 AUM BASED TER (Total Expense ratio) by SEBI